CliffAscent/ascension/README.md

 ### Slider Widget
-A custom image and content slider widget is included that can load it's content from sticky posts, a specified category, or a specified post type.
-By default, the widget will pull the posts featured image for the slide image and the post excerpt for the slide content.
-The image and content can be customized per post by setting the 'slider-image' or 'slider-content' custom field with the custom content.
+A custom image and content slider widget is included that can load it's content from defined posts, sticky posts, a specified category, or a specified post type.
+By default, the widget will pull the posts featured image for the slide image and the post title and excerpt for the slide content.
+The image, title and content can be customized per post by using the Slider Content meta box on the post edit screen.
 The image and content slider widget was created using the Flex Slider jQuery slider toolkit from http://www.woothemes.com/flexslider/

 ### Login Widget